genyleap/Project-Template/README.md

 ##  Cross-Platform project structure based on CMake ##
 This repository is a modern project template based on C++ and CMake build tool.

-> Note : This template is not yet complete and conceptually under development.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c-plus-plus.svg)](https://forthebadge.com)

 ## Supported platforms: